DaradiciLevente/yoRadio_on_JC4827W543C/README.md

 ![ver2 2](https://github.com/user-attachments/assets/ea266052-0179-47a4-a38c-c418438a7dc8)

+It is recommended for those who want to make a yoRadio and who do not have a minimum of electrical knowledge, because this board contains everything you need to make a yoRadio at home.

+You do not need to solder anything, add anything.
+Just upload the code to the microcontroller and connect a speaker to the audio output of the board.

+Attention!
+The audio output has the smaller connector!
+(SH 1.0) The connector has 2P and I bought it from here: https://www.aliexpress.com/item/32921127444.html This connector is perfect for audio output.

+The display has beautiful colors and wide viewing angles.
+The capacitive touchscreen is extremely responsive.
+The sound on the audio output is good.

 In the next few days I will make a video showing how I uploaded the firmware to the microcontroller and how it works.